dlops-io/mega-pipeline-aws/translate_text/README.md

-# Generate Text
+# Translate Text

-📝 &rightarrow; 🗒️
+🗒️ &rightarrow; 🇫🇷

-In this container you will implement the following:
+In this container, you will implement the following:
-* Read the text prompt from the S3 bucket and folder `text_prompts`
+* Read the text from the S3 bucket and folder `text_paragraphs`
-* Use OpenAI API to generate text (About 100 words), (You will need your own Open AI API key - https://platform.openai.com/docs/quickstart - Create an API Key in the Dashboard)
+* Use `googletrans` to translate the text from English to French (or any other language)
-* Save the paragraph of text as a text file in S3 bucket and folder `text_paragraphs` (use the same file name)
+* Save the translated text as a text file in S3 bucket and folder `text_translated` (use the same file name)

 ### Project Setup

-* Create a folder `generate_text` or clone this repo
+* Create a folder `translate_text` or clone this repo

 ### AWS Credentials File
-* Create a CSV file with your AWS credentials and save it inside a folder called `secrets` inside `generate_text`
+* Create a CSV file with your AWS credentials and save it inside a folder called `secrets` inside `translate_text`
 * The CSV file should contain:
 ```
 Access key ID,Secret access key